0xf42/node-red-contrib-klever/README.md

 ### Why can't I install the nodes?

 The Klever SDK uses a special library (fetch) which is only available with node 18.x.
 Make sure to install the latest nodejs version from <https://nodejs.org>.

+## Disclaimer

+This repository is a community driven project.
+The nodes are not from <https://klever.finance/> but based on the official [Klever SDK](https://www.npmjs.com/package/@klever/sdk).

 ## License